sofroniewn/waver/README.md

 ## Known Limitations

-Right now boundary handling is not done very well.
-I'd like to add a [perfectly matched layer](https://en.wikipedia.org/wiki/Perfectly_matched_layer) boundary, but havn't done so yet.
-Contributions would be welcome.
+A [perfectly matched layer](https://en.wikipedia.org/wiki/Perfectly_matched_layer) boundary has recently been added, but might not perform well under all conditions.
+Additional contributions would be welcome here.

 Right now the simulations are quite slow.
 I'd like to add a [JAX](https://github.com/google/jax) backend, but havn't done so yet.
 Contributions would be welcome.